alvin-qh/study-web/bundler/webpack/asset/README.md

   }
   ```

-  - The `css-loader` load all css content from every chunk, then js can import css file like `import 'a/b/c.css'`
+  The `css-loader` load all css content from every chunk, then js can import css file like `import 'a/b/c.css'`
-  - The `MiniCssExtractPlugin.loader` extract css content from `css-loader` into one bundled css content

 ## 2. Images or fonts asset